jrnd-io/jr-kafka-connect-source/README.md

 - _**value.converter.schema.registry.url**_: Only if _value.converter_ is set to _io.confluent.connect.avro.AvroConverter_, _io.confluent.connect.json.JsonSchemaConverter_ or _io.confluent.connect.protobuf.ProtobufConverter_.
 URL for Confluent Schema Registry.

 > [!NOTE]
-> At the moment for keys the supported format is _String_.
+> At the moment for keys (_key.converter_) the supported format is _org.apache.kafka.connect.storage.StringConverter_.
 For values there is also support for _Confluent Schema Registry_ with _Avro, Json and Protobuf schemas_.

 ## Examples